on all US orders over $99.

 So how do you know the best diet to bring your body back into balance?
 The answer comes from your ancestors.

 Two people diagnosed with the same cancer may require totally different diets to heal.
 One may need a Gerson Therapy-type approach, a vegan diet heavy on juicing and coffee enemas, while the other may thrive on a keto diet, very low in carbs and sugar and heavy on healthy fats and proteins.
 The question is, what’s the difference between these two?
-Usually it’s their ancestry.
+Usually, it’s their ancestry and this is where diet based on ancestry comes into play.

 You’ve heard the phrase “you are what you eat,” and the opposite is also true – you should “eat what you are,” which means eating foods that suit your DNA and ancestry.
 Humans are domesticated animals, so we’ve lost the drive to eat what is instinctively good for us, and instead choose what’s cheap, easy, fast, and feeds our cravings.
 Instinct is a protective mechanism.
 A lion isn’t going to feast on fruits and vegetables, just like a horse doesn’t hunt and eat prey animals.
 Each instinctively eats what fuels their body the best.